research-software-collaborations/research-software-collaborations.github.io/pages/docs/fellows_onboarding.md

 ---
 permalink: /docs/fellows_onboarding.html
 layout: default
-title: Information for onboarding new IRIS-HEP fellows
+title: Information for onboarding new HSF-India fellows
 pagetype: doc
 ---

+  **This page is copied from the IRIS-HEP project and only partially updated for HSF-India.
+It will be updated at some point to contain instructions for reimbursement from the HSF-India project.**

-## IRIS-HEP Fellows onboarding
+## HSF-India Fellows onboarding

-Welcome to IRIS-HEP!
-Congratulations on your acceptance into the IRIS-HEP Fellows Program.
+Welcome to HSF-India!
+Congratulations on your acceptance into the HSF-India Fellows Program.
 We look forward to your contribution and collaboration.

 There are some additional items needed to complete the onboarding process.